exhu/miodj2/docs/lang.rst

 ---

 The language is inspired by Java, C++ practices in the projects I worked on (computer games).
-Also some ideas from Nim, Go, Pascal.
+Also some ideas from Nim, Go, Pascal, Lua, Rust, Scala.

 Like Java mmiodj has single entity description and data reference type -- a object/interface instance (which are almost the same).
 Unlike Java there's no